stigmil/week4project/CodeBook.md

 observational unit forms a table.

 ## Data Processing
-The published data is divided into separate sets of test (2947 observations) and training (7352 observations) data.
+The raw published data is divided into separate sets of test (2947 observations) and training (7352 observations) data.
 The raw data in each set included observations of 561 variables.
 For this analysis, only the measurements on the mean and standard deviation were extracted from the raw data for each dataset.
 This reduced the number of variables to 66.
 The mean and standard deviation measurements were identified from the variable names (described as "features" in the published data).
+Mean measurements were identified by the presence of the string "mean()" in the variable name.
+Standard deviation measurements were identified by the presence of the string "std" in the variable name.
+A number of variables recorded the mean frequency of some measured parameters, indicated by the string "meanFreq" in the variable name.
+These variables were excluded from the set for analysis as the mean measured values of those variables were included.

 For this analysis, the test and training sets were combined into a single dataset, initially of 66 variables and 10299 observations.